 I take issue with the negative and general lack of class shown by many at the games.
 As the games are being played, I’m challenging parents, students, school officials and fans to keep it classy.

 Students, especially those in high school, please remember there are MANY younger students looking up to you.
 It is neither acceptable nor classy to call out to degrade or make fun of ANYONE, especially a member of the opposing team.
-I’ve seen it too often, and many times my 10 year-old son is with me.
+I’ve seen it too often, and many times my son is with me.
 It completely turns my stomach and I have to continue to explain to my kiddo, how and why that’s not an acceptable behavior.
 School officials should also enforce sportsmanship.
 In today’s society and the intolerance of “bullying,” I would hope those school officials continue to enforce that intolerance at the game.

 As a reminder “sportsmanship” is defined as an aspiration that a sport or activity will be enjoyed for its own sake, with proper consideration for fairness, ethics, respect and a sense of fellowship with one's competitors.

 Unruly, rude and offensive fans should be escorted from the game.
 It ruins the atmosphere and the game for anyone else.
 So this year, please keep it classy.
 Be aware of what you’re saying, who is looking up and at you and just focus on the game.
 Keep the negative, the inappropriate and absolutely the foul language at home!